StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Important note on StatisticalRethinking v4

 This is a breaking change from v3 of StatisticalRethinking.jl.
 Breakage may occur because over time more and better options become available to express the material covered in Statistical Rethinking.
 Examples are the recently developed ParetoSmooth.jl for PSIS related examples, KeyedArrays as introduced in AxisKeys.jl for the representation of mcmc chains and the new graphics option with Makie.jl and AlgebraOfGraphics.jl.
 Also, an attempt is made to make StatisticalRethinking.jl sufficient for most chapters.
-This also fits better in the new setup of Pluto notebooks which keep track of used package versions in the notebooks themselves ([see](https://github.com/fonsp/Pluto.jl/wiki/🎁-Package-management))
+This also fits better in the new setup of Pluto notebooks which keep track of used package versions in the notebooks themselves ([see here](https://github.com/fonsp/Pluto.jl/wiki/🎁-Package-management))

 If you prefer to use v3, you can use `] add StatisticalRethinking@v3.x.y` where 3.x.y is the latest released version for v3.